javbotero/Outer-Coast/_posts/2016-06-01-past-two-months-of-progress-contributing.md

 [Laura Nelson](http://outercoast.org/team.html#laura-nelson) (arriving June 29) and [Terrell Carter](http://outercoast.org/team.html#terrell-carter) (arrived in Sitka three days ago having been in and out of Sitka these last four years) will join us in Sitka for the summer.

-[Cecilia Dumouchel](http://outercoast.org/team.html#cecilia-dumouchel) and [Harry Choee](http://outercoast.org/team.html#harry-choee) will move to Sitka in late August as a part of the [Sitka Winter Fellows](http://summerinsitka.com/winter-fellowships.html) program to work on the Outer Coast College project.
+[Cecilia Dumouchel](http://outercoast.org/team.html#cecilia-dumouchel) and [Harry Choee](http://outercoast.org/team.html#harry-choee) will move to Sitka in late August as a part of the [Sitka Winter Fellows](http://summerinsitka.com/winter-fellowships.html) program to work on the Outer Coast project.

 ![Sitka]({{ site.assetsurl }}news/2016-06-01/WillHuntOnEdgecumbe.jpg)

 _Background: mountains of Baranof Island, with Sitka in the distance.
 Foreground: Will Hunt, having just ascended [Mount Edgecumbe](https://upload.wikimedia.org/wikipedia/commons/3/34/EdgecumbeSitka.jpg) volcano in sandals (seriously!), contemplating the world.
 Photo credit: Javier Botero._

 We also want to wish the industrious, indefatigably positive, and unfailingly thoughtful Will Hunt the very best as he wraps up his tenure in Sitka.
-Will took a gap year after finishing his two years at Deep Springs College to work on this project when Outer Coast College was little more than a whimsical idea.
-Will will return to the world of higher ed to finish his undergraduate studies at Yale — and will continue to participate remotely with the core Outer Coast College team.
+Will took a gap year after finishing his two years at Deep Springs College to work on this project when Outer Coast was little more than a whimsical idea.
+Will will return to the world of higher ed to finish his undergraduate studies at Yale — and will continue to participate remotely with the core Outer Coast team.

 Thanks for joining us on this journey,